albermax/xcsvm/xcsvm/README.md

 # Switch into the package directory.
 cd <cloned_repository>/xcsvm
 # Install the package locally.
-pip install .
+pip install --upgrade .
 ```

 We tried our best to add all used modules to the requirement list,
 if some are missing please install them and notify us.

-Further, this package needs Cython and thus you need to have a working C-compile toolchain.
+This package needs Cython and for that you need to have a working C-compile toolchain installed.

-Finally, one needs to install mpi4py to use this code.
+To use mpi4py you need to install OpenMPI.

 ## How to run this code